 Monitor how much time you spend on social media and reading the news; don’t be a 24/7 news junkie.
 Reading is a great way to escape the current crisis, fiction or nonfiction, can be such a wonderful release.
 Music Magpie is a fantastic website to order preloved books from or if you’d prefer to listen to a book, check out audible books.

 This can be anything from signing up to an online course, deciding to upholster some old furniture or learning some new cooking skills.
 Starting something new and exciting is the best way to help the time pass and feel a sense of accomplishment from the comfort of your home, find something you're passionate about and get stuck in!
 Reed has some amazing courses you can take at your own pace, from health and nutrition to IT and excel master classes.
 Another great platform to start learning from is SkillShare, learn from the pro’s of marketing, film making and much more.
 If you need some inspiration for a home do-up, check out Pinterest to find some DIY demos for upholstering.

-At Trusted PPE, we’re here to help you stay safe over the festive season.
+At Trusted PPE, we’re here to help you stay safe through the coronavirus pandemic.
 Our range of PPE provide high-quality protection to you, your family and business.
-Send us a message via webchat, social media, email or phone and we’ll help answer your questions and offer support
+Send us a message via webchat, social media, email or phone and we’ll help answer your questions and offer support.